15-year-old girl found dead in UP's Chitrakoot, rape suspected | Law-Order

 15-year-old girl found dead in UP's Chitrakoot, rape suspected

-A 15-year-old girl was hacked to death with an axe allegedly after being raped and her four-year-old nephew attacked by unidentified persons in a village here, police said on Friday.
+A 15-year-old girl was hacked to death with an axe allegedly after being raped and her four-year-old nephew attacked in a village here, following which one person was arrested, police said on Friday.

 The incident took place on Thursday when the girl was returning home after giving food to her father in the field, they said.

-''The body of the girl was found in a village.
+''The body of the girl was found in a village on Thursday.
 She was hacked to death with an axe,'' Superintendent of Police Ankit Mittal said.

-Her nephew was also injured by the attackers.
+Her nephew was also attacked.
 He was rushed to the hospital where he died during treatment, he said.

 Circle Officer Subodh Gautam said the girl was attacked when she was returning home after giving food to her father in the field.

+A 30-year-old man from the girl's village has been arrested in connection with the incident, he said.

+''Accused Chilua has been arrested by the police.
+The motive behind the crime is being probed,'' the officer said.

-Her family has alleged that she was raped before being murdered.
-It will be confirmed after the post-mortem examination, he said.
+Gautam said the teenager's family has alleged that she was raped before being murdered.
+It will be confirmed after the post-mortem examination.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)